 You must keep adequate records to enable you to report your profits or losses accurately to HMRC, without recourse to estimates.
-You should retain a record of every relevant expense.
-HMRC accept scanned copies of documents.
-Deposits will relate to individual tenancies, so record when each tenancy commenced and finished and how much of any deposit was retained or returned.
+You should retain a record of every relevant expense, but these can be scanned copies of documents.
+Deposits will relate to individual tenancies, so record when each tenancy commenced and ended and how much of any deposit was retained or returned.